open-telemetry/opentelemetry-specification/specification/api-tracing.md

   regardless of the state of the system.
 - `DeadlineExceeded`
   - Deadline expired before operation could complete.
-For operations that change the state of the system, this error may be returned even if the operation has completed successfully.
+For operations that change the state of the system, this error MAY be returned even if the operation has completed successfully.
 - `NotFound`
   - Some requested entity (e.g., file or directory) was not found.